aws/aws-sdk-net/SDK.CHANGELOG.md

+### 3.3.408.0 (2018-11-14 22:39 UTC)
+* AutoScaling (3.3.8.0)
+	* EC2 Auto Scaling now allows users to provision and automatically scale instances across purchase options (Spot, On-Demand, and RIs) and instance types in a single Auto Scaling group (ASG).
+* EC2 (3.3.71.0)
+	* Amazon EC2 Fleet now supports a new request type "Instant" that you can use to provision capacity synchronously across instance types & purchase models and CreateFleet will return the instances launched in the API response.
+* MediaTailor (3.3.2.0)
+	* AWS Elemental MediaTailor SDK now returns a manifest endpoint prefix for clients to initiate a DASH playback session.
+* ResourceGroups (3.3.3.0)
+	* The AWS Resource Groups service added support for AWS CloudFormation stack-based groups.
+* SageMaker (3.3.15.0)
+	* SageMaker now makes the final set of metrics published from training jobs available in the DescribeTrainingJob results.
+Automatic Model Tuning now supports warm start of hyperparameter tuning jobs.
+Notebook instances now support a larger number of instance types to include instances from the ml.t3, ml.m5, ml.c4, ml.c5 families.
+* ServiceCatalog (3.3.13.0)
+	* Adds support for Cloudformation StackSets in Service Catalog
+* SimpleNotificationService (3.3.3.0)
+	* Added an optional request parameter, named Attributes, to the Amazon SNS CreateTopic API action.
+For more information, see the Amazon SNS API Reference (https://docs.aws.amazon.com/sns/latest/api/API_CreateTopic.html).
+* Core 3.3.29.10
+	* Updating endpoints.json file

+	* All services packages updated to require new Core

 ### 3.3.407.0 (2018-11-13 21:59 UTC)
 * Budgets (3.3.10.1)
 	* Doc Update: 1.
 Available monthly-budgets maximal history data points from 12 to 13.
 2. Added 'Amazon Elasticsearch' costfilters support.